 If you are considering a vacation to Costa Rica, this could actually be a great time to travel.
 Tourism businesses are bouncing back, but things are definitely not as full and busy as they usually would be at this time of year.

-You will have your pick of any hotel or Airbnb and the rates are sometimes lower than usual (especially for this time of year).
+You will have your pick of most hotels and Airbnbs.
+The rates are sometimes lower than usual (especially for this time of year).

 However, if you haven’t been vaccinated yet and feel that you are at high risk for bad COVID-19 symptoms, it is probably best to hold off on traveling right now.